zzhikai/tp/docs/DeveloperGuide.md

 * 1a.
 Applicant does not exist.

     * 1a1.
-LinkedOUT shows an error message.
+LinkedOUT shows 0 applicant listed.

       Use case resumes at step 1.

 * 1b.
-User provides an invalid input to view Applicant.
+User provides an invalid input to view applicant.

     * 1b1.
 LinkedOUT shows an error message.